- Tablets (immediate release): 25 mg, 37.5 mg, 50 mg, 75 mg, 100 mg

 - If you drink alcohol or use drugs

 Venlafaxine immediate release tablets are usually taken 2 or 3 times per day with or without food.
-The extended release tablets and capsules one time per day with or without food.
+The extended release tablets and capsules are taken one time per day with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.